 EU rearms Ukraine as calls mount for higher defence spending

-EU members shun Hungary’s objections to a collective package stall bilateral military aid for Ukraine.
+EU members weren’t letting Hungary’s objections stall bilateral military aid for Ukraine.

 As roughly $137bn in military and financial aid to Ukraine remained stalled in Washington and Brussels, individual European allies began to make bilateral pledges worth billions to ensure that Ukraine will remain capable of resisting Russia this year.